Gori-LV/Research-on-AI-for-Alzheimer-s-Disease/README.md

 # Research on AI for Alzheimer's Disease

-> Note: journal articles in A&D, Nature Journal series
+## Journal articles in A&D, Nature Journal series
 > To be updated.

 ### :calendar: 2024